Vital Statistics on American Politics 2007-2008

 Public Affairs Video Archives Catalogue.
 West Lafayette, Ind.: Public Affairs Video Archives, Purdue University, 1988–.

-Archives of C-SPAN programming.
-Partial coverage 1987–September 1988, complete coverage since October 1988.
-Some other items, such as campaign commercials.
+Archives of C-SPAN programming; partial coverage 1987–September 1988, complete coverage since October 1988.
+Includes some other items, such as campaign commercials.

 Sterling, Christopher H. Electronic Media: A Guide to Trends in Broadcasting and Newer Technologies: 1920–1983.
 New York: Praeger, 1984.